 Pizzeria Gino Sorbillo

-I know, I know, Rossopomodo is a chain restaurant and not considered as authentic.
-There are two locations in the downtown area though.
+Look, I know Rossopomodo is a chain restaurant, but there are two locations in the downtown area.
 If you find yourself in a pinch or hungry during riposo, this place will probably still be open.
-One of the locations is right on the water along the lungomare.
+One of the locations is right on the water along the lungomare, Via Partenope.